 'Tis the season to be shopping.
 Not just putting down your credit card for your friends and family, but perhaps spending some money to supercharge your sales team.

 Maybe you have end of year budget to spend, or planning your budget for sales tools for 2019.

 Where should you spend it?

-Do you know the differences between Sales Engagement Platforms, Sale Enablement or Sales Readiness?
+Do you know the differences between Sales Engagement, Sales Enablement or Sales Readiness Platforms?
 What about a Learning Experience Platform (LEP) or a Learning Management System (LMS)?

 What about the overlap from the more Sales-focused LMS platforms?

 Are you confused?
 You’re not the only one.

 What we’ve noticed is there’s a lot of confusion on what kind of platforms to buy, when to buy, and who to buy from to create the best sales tech stack.